Getting insurance with a criminal record can be difficult. Here's what to expect if you're looking for insurance, with a conviction.

 A criminal record can push up the cost of insurance even if the crime in question has nothing to do with the type of cover being sought.

-The Association of British Insurers (ABI) has recently teamed up with UNLOCK (the National Association of Reformed Offenders) to publish guidelines to help ex-offenders who are trying to buy a wide range of policies.
+The Association of British Insurers (ABI) has teamed up with UNLOCK (the National Association of Reformed Offenders) to publish guidelines to help ex-offenders who are trying to buy a wide range of policies.

 When you apply for cover such as home insurance or car insurance, for example, the law states that you have to disclose any unspent convictions, or ongoing prosecutions.